 Gratuities: All gratuities must be reasonable.
-You should include the gratuity in the total amount you request for a particular expense, and it must be itemized in an accompanying receipt, if the amount of gratuity is \$10 or more.
+You should include the gratuity in the total amount you request for a particular expense and itemize it in your expense report.
+Because the amount allowed for meals needs to include the amount of your gratuity, the gratuity must appear in the receipt provided by the food vendor.
+Any non-meal gratuity of \$10 or more requires a receipt.
 Additional supporting documentation may be requested at the discretion of FINRA.

-□FINRA provides the following guidelines for tipping:
+FINRA provides the following guidelines for tipping:

-- ✓ Cab fare: up to 15 percent

-- ✓ Meals: 15 20 percent
+Cab fare: up to 15 percent Meals: 15 - 20 percent

-- Housekeeping services: up to \$2 per night
+Housekeeping services: up to \$2 per night

-- ✓ Baggage assistance: \$2 per bag
+Baggage assistance: \$2 per bag

-- ✓ Car valet: \$2 per driver
+• Car valet: \$2 per driver

-You can access Instructions for Completing the Expense Report on the "Forms and Tools" page of our website.